 Sending html email using normal non-smtp PHP email system

-You do not have to do any configurations on the PayPal site for your account to identify the IPN URL.
+You need to enable IPN on your PayPal account.
+Also you have to enter the IPN confirm web page.
+However, PHP-KeyCodes sends the confirm IPN web page to PayPal when an item is purchased and hence you can actually enter anything in to PayPal.
 This is because the IPN URL is part of the data sent to PayPal when the customer clicks on the buy now button.

 Make a new file on your web site called info.php, containing the following text, and call it from your browser: